 Rafflesia flower, Malaysia

 The Rafflesia is the world's largest flower.
 It can exceed three feet in diameter and weigh over 20 pounds.
 The uniqueness of Rafflesia lies not just in its size and appearance.
 It's peculiar parasitic lifestyle means that it is totally dependent on a host (for example, a vine) for survival.
 Incidentally, it gets its name from Sir Stamford Raffles, the founder of the British colony in Singapore.

 Because the baobab tree is capable of providing food, water, shelter and medicine, it has been given the title of 'the tree of life'.
 These trees have been used as houses, storage barns and even prisons.
 Its huge trunk doesn’t have any growth rings and its age can only be measured through radio carbon dating.
 Apparently, baobabs can be over 2,000 years old.
 They are native to native to Madagascar, mainland Africa and Australia.

 Welwitschia mirabilis consists of only two leaves and a stem with roots.
 Its two leaves continuously grow to a length of 2 to 4 m (6 to 13 ft) and usually become split into several strap-shaped sections.
-Eventually, this plant can grow to be almost six feet high and twenty-four feet wide.
+Eventually, this plant can grow to be almost 2 m (6 ft) high and 7 m (24 ft) wide.
 It is a very long-living plant, living between 400 and 1,500 years.
 Mirabilis grows mainly in Namibia, and is thought to be a relic of the Jurassic period.